MineFayyadh789/Project-4JD-UI/README.md

 Is an testing/experimental museum resource pack that would change some UI designs, and the goal of this project is convert from default UI to high accuracy 4JD (Legacy Console) UI TP for Bedrock Edition users, replacing some designs to look more similar!

 The UI design was originally made by Julie "Danger" Kennedy from 4J Studios!
-I simply recreate the UI port for Bedrock Edition ;D.
+I simply recreate the UI port/adaptation for Bedrock Edition ;D.

 For now it will be designated only for High-end PC Windows 10 or Last Gen Consoles.

-For mobile (Mini version, even for Switch) it will be available for late 2022.

 #### Current Features ####

-- Start
-- Progress
-- HUD
+- Waiting further information...
-- Anvil screen.
-- Beacon screen.
-- Trade v2 screen.
-- Classic Inventory and Crafting screen (Just like JE UI).
-- Creative Screen (Temporarily removed).
-- Furnace screen.
-- Enchanting Table screen.
-- Chest screen.
-- Horse screen.
-- Grindstone screen.
-- Cartography Table screen.
-- Dispenser screen.
-- Hopper screen.
-- Smithing Table screen.

 #### Supported Languages ####

 - English (en_US)(Main)
-- Japanese (ja_JP), as separate patch.
+- Japanese (ja_JP)(WIP)

-In progress:
-- Spanish (es_MX)
-- Korean (ko_KR)

 #### To do list ####

 - CE 3x3 and 2x2 Crafting screen (10%, still in progress).
-- Pause screen.

 #### License ####